datatrail-jhu/03_fileorganization/manuscript/02_whatismarkdown.md

 ###### Smallest shown here (but you can go smaller!)
 ```

 The reason why this did not register as a header is because it is formatted it as a comment.
-By inserting three quotation marks before and after the block of text you wish to comment, it will not execute any formatting.
+By inserting three tick marks before and after the block of text you wish to comment, it will not execute any formatting.
 Without the quotation marks here is what we get!

 # Largest
 ## Slightly less large